Finland

 Children per mother (CPM)

-Finland's children per mother (CPM) stands at 2.27 in 2024, showing almost no change from the 2023 figure of 2.268.
-Over the past five years, the CPM has been declining, with a five-year average of 2.30.
-Compared to the 1980s average of 2.47, the current CPM is roughly 0.20 lower.
-On a global scale, the country ranks 29th out of 38, while within Europe, it holds the 23rd position out of 31 nations.
+The children per mother (CPM) measure in Finland stands at 2.27 for 2024, showing virtually no change from the 2.268 recorded in 2023.
+Over the past five years, the CPM has exhibited a downward trend, with an average of 2.30 during that period.
+When compared to the 1980s average of 2.47, the current figure is roughly 0.20 lower.
+Finland's CPM places it at 29th out of 38 countries worldwide and 23rd out of 31 within Europe.

 Source: Human Fertility Database.